bitnami/charts/bitnami/airflow/README.md

 ## Upgrading

+### To 22.4.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 22.2.0

 This minor version no longer expects custom Airflow configuration (set via the `configuration` parameter) to be provided as a string.
 Instead, it expects a dictionary with the configuration sections/keys/values.
 Find more info in the [section](#airflow-configuration-file) above.